Parallel processing in immune networks: Introduction

+Given the large amount of its constituents (e.g. the complete B-repertoire in humans is estimated to range in $10^{8}-10^{10}$ clones) and the interest in understanding global ``collective" features of the immune system thought of ``as a whole", scientists are becoming attracted towards the potentiality of statistical-mechanics approaches even in this area of theoretical biology (see e.g. \cite{noi1,Agliari-PLOS2013,kardar,bialek,parisi}).
+Accordingly, here we deepen and extend the model introduced in \cite{JTB}, which is focused on the adaptive immune response performed by B-cells and helpers interacting via antibodies and cytokines.
+Clearly, such a model is far from being a complete representation of the whole immune system (which is built on a huge number of different constituents \cite{abbas}, see Fig. \ref{silvia}), yet it is able to capture, as emergent features, some collective properties of real systems.

-With this premise we continue the investigation of a model introduced in \cite{JTB} and meant to capture, as emergent features, some collective properties of the immune system.
-The model is based on spin-glasses \cite{MPV} and their equivalence with information processing systems \cite{peter} as Bolzmann machines and Neural networks.
-More precisely, the interactions between helper cells and B-cells via cytokines (which are both eliciting or suppressive) is shown to give rise to an effective Hebbian structure among helpers alone, in which they are able to develop ``strategies" to coordinate properly the effector branches \cite{JTB}.
-Interestingly, bypassing the previous mean-field approximation, where each helper interacts with each B-clone, toward a description where each helper interacts only with a fraction of the available repertoire of B-cells, which is a biological must \footnote{The reason is that the interaction between B cells and helper cells is essentially local: on the one hand $B$ cells act on helpers as antigen presenting cells and this requires MHC-II:antigen to bind properly with the TCR available from the helper ensemble, on the other hand, helper cells act on B cells via cytokine exchanges which are diffusive and short-ranged}, makes the ``cognitive capabilities" of the helpers able to manage parallel processing.
-This means that helpers succeed in performing multiple retrievals (i.e., strategies, instructions for the B-cells) at the same time, without falling into spurious states (i.e. errors) typical of the underlying glassy nature of neural networks.
-This is an important step forward toward a rationale understanding of the systemic properties of immune networks.
+From a mathematical perspective, the model is based on bipartite spin-glasses \cite{MPV} and on their equivalence with information processing systems \cite{peter} as Boltzmann machines and Neural networks.
+As we will explain, the interactions between helper cells and B-cells via cytokines give rise to an effective Hebbian structure among helpers alone, where the latter, under proper conditions, relax towards a ``retrieval state'', meant as the proper activation of a single B-clone \cite{JTB}.
+Interestingly, bypassing the mean-field approximation, where each helper interacts with each B-clone, toward a description where each helper interacts only with a fraction of the available repertoire of B-clones (as biologically required), makes the helpers able to activate multiple clones to fight several pathogens simultaneously.
+This means that helpers can perform parallel retrievals (i.e. strategies, instructions for the B-cells) at the same time, without falling into spurious states (i.e. errors), typical of the underlying glassy nature of neural networks.
+This is the first network able to accomplish this task as an emergent property, and its study could contribute toward a rationale of the systemic properties of immune networks.

+Such a theoretical framework aims to mirror Medzhitov research which, ultimately, seeks to understand the rules of engagement when our body simultaneously deals with multiple infections in vivo (see e.g. \cite{med1,med2}).